Zetnet

-Zetnet was one of the UK's oldest ISPs (see list of UK ISPs by age) and according to New Scientist is the brainchild of Ghufar Razaq and Graeme Storey.
-It was founded in Lerwick, in the Shetland Isles by Ghufar Razaq, Graeme Storey, Tim Cole and Paul Martin.
+Zetnet was one of the UK's oldest internet service providers and according to New Scientist is the brainchild of Ghufar Razaq and Graeme Storey.
+It was founded in Lerwick, in the Shetland Isles.
 According to the Shetland Fishing News, a journal of Shetland's fishing industry, the company began trading on 13 October 1994.

 History

 In October 1994, Zetnet began trading as Zetnet Services.
 It became a Limited Company (Zetnet Services Ltd) in October 1995.

 In 1996, Zetnet was thrown into the media spotlight through what nearly became a landmark legal case testing UK copyright laws on the internet.

 In March 1999 Zetnet founded online gaming service Netgames UK, the brainchild of Sandy Sandom and Phil O'Malley.
 It was originally a wholly owned subsidiary, sharing Zetnet technical staff, but was sold in May 2000 and incorporated as Netgames UK Ltd. The company was run successfully until August 2001 when reports of a press release detailing a fall-out between Netgames UK management and its technical staff were seen.

-In 1999, Zetnet hosted the CVS tree for the eggdrop project, an IRC bot.
+In 1999, Zetnet hosted the Concurrent Versions System tree for the eggdrop project, an IRC bot.
 The CVS was maintained by staff member Jonathan Miles (Cybah), who also coordinated and committed patch contributions for the Eggdrop Development Team.

 In 2001, Zetnet took over Charis Internet Services, a Birmingham-based ISP.

-In January 2002 Zetnet bought the customers of troubled ISP Cloud-Nine Communications, which had suffered a DDoS attack.
-Cloud Nine were based in Basingstoke, run by CEO Emeric Miszti and Operations Director John Parr.
+In January 2002 Zetnet bought the customers of ISP Cloud-Nine Communications, which had suffered a denial-of-service attack.
+Cloud Nine were based in Basingstoke, run by Emeric Miszti and John Parr.

 On May 12, 2003, Zetnet co-founder and Technical Director, Tim Cole, died.
 The Zetnet home page was changed during the following week, to say "with great sadness Zetnet announces the death of Tim Cole co-founder director" and also "Tim had been suffering with heart problems for many years.
 On Sunday evening he had a heart attack from which he did not recover".
 According to an unconfirmed source, Tim's headstone says simply "internet pioneer" and can be found in the yard of the Dunrossness Kirk, Dunrossness in the south of Shetland.